 This guide discusses the lessons learned from hospital discharge and avoidance during the COVID-19 pandemic.
-It highlights challenges faced and good practice to prevent unnecessary admissions going forward.
+It highlights challenges faced and good practice to prevent unnecessary stays and admissions going forward.

-From March 2020 there was urgent pressure to free up 15,000 NHS beds for the anticipated wave of COVID-19 admissions.
+From March 2020 there was urgent pressure to free up 30,000 (National Audit Office, 2021) NHS beds to cope with COVID-19 admissions.
 Hospitals, in effect, closed to all but urgent and emergency care.
 The government guidance applicable at that time directed rapid discharge of everyone clinically ready.
-Transfer off wards should be within one hour of a discharge decision to a designated discharge area, and then discharge from hospital as soon as possible, normally within two hours.
+It required transfer off wards within one hour of a discharge decision to a designated discharge area, and then discharge from hospital as soon as possible, normally within two hours.

-Hospital discharge and avoidance has no doubt resulted in deaths, trauma, limits to people’s freedom and choices, and many people not getting support that is right for them.
+Rapid hospital discharge and avoidance, especially in the early months of the pandemic, resulted in deaths, trauma, limits to people’s freedom and choices, and many people not getting support that is right for them.
 The other guides in this series set out the devastating impacts of COVID-19, particularly on older and Disabled people, people from Black, Asian and minority ethnic (BAME) communities and on care workers.
 Commissioners must help ensure all people now get the choice of support that makes a positive impact.

 Commissioners should be asking:

 - What has stopped people going home or to a place of their choice?

 - What has stopped people moving on from care homes if that was meant to be a temporary arrangement?

 - Why haven’t people been able to cope at home?
 What would have helped?

 - What has worked well that we want to build on?